Well, it’s past time we talked about Christian mystery books.

 Watching the detectives battle each other’s prejudgements and struggle with Grayson’s “meddling” (i.e. attempts to clear his name /solve the mystery) was both frustrating and fun.

-Convergence is one of those Christian suspense books that pushes the boundaries of ‘thriller’ pretty hard.
+Convergence is one of those suspense novels that pushes the boundaries of ‘thriller’ pretty hard.
 A dual timeline, a stalker, a dangerous river, and some heart twisting situations.
 Here’s what I wrote right after first reading this story 2 years ago, and it is one I still think of often.

 Ok, Wow!
 I’m still in awe.
 I spent most of this book on the edge of my seat.
 Through Denilyn’s reactions, I felt everything.
 It seemed unreal, and totally believable at the same time.